Maxeltr/homeMq2t/readme.md

 will-qos = The Quality of Service (QoS) level for the "Last Will and Testament" (LWT) message.
 It determines how the server should handle this message in case of an unexpected client disconnection. will-retain = A flag indicating whether the LWT message should be retained on the server for new subscribers. will-flag = A flag indicating whether the last will message should be sent when the client disconnects. clean-session = A flag indicating whether the server should delete all subscriptions and messages associated with the client upon disconnection.
-If set to true, the server will not retain the client's state. auto-connect = A flag indicating whether to automatically connect to the server when the application starts. will-topic = The topic to which the LWT message will be sent in case of client disconnection. will-message = The message that will be sent to the will-topic if the client disconnects unexpectedly.
+If set to true, the server will not retain the client state. auto-connect = A flag indicating whether to automatically connect to the server when the application starts. will-topic = The topic to which the LWT message will be sent in case of client disconnection. will-message = The message that will be sent to the will-topic if the client disconnects unexpectedly.